Advanced Best Practices Guide

 - Align the release process across staging and production

-- To minimize issues experienced in production, users should be repeating the established working process for releasing a staging environment.
-This not only gives users confidence when deploying to production, but should also allow users to reproduce any issues that arise in production within the staging environment.
+- To minimize issues experienced in production, users should repeat the established working process for releasing a staging environment.
+This not only gives users confidence when deploying to production but should also allow users to reproduce any issues that arise in production within the staging environment.
 Follow these steps to integrate Aptible with a CI Platform.

 - Use a build artifact for deployment.